jep0506/Visualize/index.md

 <div class="container"></div>
     <body>
       <h2>Could education be a casualty of the digital divide?</h2>
-      <p> States that have a higher percentage of people who have no internet access have been found to be the states with lower qualities of education.
-The map below shows that New Mexico (47.4 %) and Mississippi (49.7 %) are the two states that have the most people without internet access.
-This correlates with state education quality scores released by Education Week for 2016, where these states are ranked as the 49th and 50th respectively out of 51 (including the District of Columbia).
-The only state that did worse was Nevada, who has 36.8% of people unable to connect to the internet at home. </p>
+      <p> 	Are students without internet access at a disadvantage?
+On a state level, those that have a higher percentage of people without internet access the same states with lower qualities of education.
+The map below shows that New Mexico (47.4 %) and Mississippi (49.7 %) are the two states that have the highest populations without home internet access.
+This correlates with state education quality scores released by Education Week for 2016, where these states rank as the 49th and 50th respectively out of 51 (including the District of Columbia).
+The only state that performed worse was Nevada, where 36.8% of the population are unable to connect to the internet at home.  </p>

       <iframe width="100%" height="520" frameborder="20" src="https://jep0506.cartodb.com/viz/468fd70a-0b0a-11e6-84a2-0e98b61680bf/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>